 [76, 8, -9, 1, 33, 5, 45]

-Using the pop() function and giving -1 as parameter inside it we can remove the last element of that list and we get a new list.
+Using the pop() function while passing -1 as an argument inside it will remove the last element of that list.

-- Reduces the lines of code and makes reverse in one line.
+- Reduces the lines of code for reversing a list in Python.

 - Makes complex operations easier.

-- Takes minimum time to operate providing less complexity.
+- Takes minimum time and provides low complexity.